TAI CHI FOR BEGINNERS

 If you are a beginner to Tai Chi you should familiarize yourself with the different Tai Chi styles.
 This way you can choose for yourself which style you are interested in.
+If you find a style you like you are more apt to practice it.
 Most modern styles of Tai Chi trace their roots to at least one of the five traditional schools: Chen, Yang, Wu, Wu (Hao), and Sun.
-You can look them up on YouTube and get an idea what they look like.
+You can look them up on YouTube and get an idea of what they look like.
 My favorites Tai Chi styles are the Yang and Chen forms.
 Yang is the most widely practiced Tai Chi form.

 FINDING A GOOD TAI CHI TEACHER

 After you have familiarized yourself with the different Tai Chi styles you should try and locate a Tai Chi class in your local area.
-Most Tai Chi classes I have attended offered a free introductory class.
+Most Tai Chi classes I have attended offer a free introductory class.
 I suggest trying out a few different schools.
 I would look for a Tai Chi school with a lineage.
 This way if you ever leave the school for any reason you will be able to find another teacher that teaches the same style.
-You don’t want to relearn a new sequence if you are learning the same style from someone else.